ddc-java-21/crossfyre/docs/index.md

 * google authentication provider
 * crossword puzzle generator
 * pattern matcher
-* dictionary word api
+* dictionary userWord api

 ### Stretch goals and possible enhancements

-* Create animations for when the user gets a word in the crossword correct or finishes the game.
+* Create animations for when the user gets a userWord in the crossword correct or finishes the game.
 * Leaderboard implementation.
 * Once the user completes a crossword, if done in the top 5 least amount of time have their
 * username displayed in the leaderboard.
 * There is a score that is based on the end time subtracted by the initial time.
-* If user inputs a correct or incorrect word there will be an audio queue that activates when they
+* If user inputs a correct or incorrect userWord there will be an audio queue that activates when they
 * do a check.
 * Add an animation for a correct inputted answer and/or when the user finishes the game.
 * Have user be able to delete their username from the leaderboard if they wanted to.